openharmony/docs/en/application-dev/ui/arkts-modal-transition.md

   build() {
     Column() {
+      if(this.sheetHeight){
         Button("Click to present sheet view")
         .onClick(() => {
-          // Change the state variable to display the sheet. this.isPresent = !this.isPresent;
+          // Change the state variable to display the modal. this.isPresent = !this.isPresent;
         })
         .fontSize(20)
         .margin(10)
           // Bind the sheet to the component.
 You can specify the sheet height and whether to display the drag bar.
         .bindSheet($$this.isPresent, this.myBuilder(), { height: this.sheetHeight, dragBar: this.showDragBar })
+      }
     }
     .justifyContent(FlexAlign.Center)
     .width('100%')